boc-tothefuture/openhab-jruby/README.md

 ### Items
 Items can be directly accessed, compared, etc, without any special accessors.
-You may use the Item name anywhere within the code and it will automatically be loaded.
+You may use the item name anywhere within the code and it will automatically be loaded.

 All items can be accessed as an enumerable the `items` method.